 The other thing is - the history of these places, all different, all fascinating, is amazing.
 I hope we've captured something of that.
 There's a hint now, too, of new development not only with The Bridge, but with the restoration of Alexandra Palace, where Gracie Fields once strutted her stuff in revue.
 My all-time favourite theatres?
 The Theatre Royal Stratford East, for all sorts of reasons, subjective and objective, but also the Wyndham's, the Palladium and the Royal Court.
 I hope you share that love.

-London Theatres by Michael Coveney and Peter Dazeley, with a foreword by Mark Rylance, is published by Frances Lincoln on 7 September.
+London Theatres by Michael Coveney and Peter Dazeley, with a foreword by Mark Rylance, is published by Frances Lincoln.

 - Young Vic